 ZEJULA is a once-daily, oral medicine used for the maintenance treatment of women with recurrent ovarian, fallopian tube, or primary peritoneal cancer when their cancer comes back.

-ZEJULA is the first and only once-daily PARP inhibitor for the maintenance treatment of adult patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.1-3
+ZEJULA is the first and only once-daily PARP inhibitor used after the cancer has responded (complete or partial response) to treatment with platinum-based chemotherapy.1-3

 Watch Women Share Their Experiences

 Debi and Anne chose to take an active role in their treatment for recurrent ovarian cancer.
 See their inspiring stories of taking ZEJULA.

 After being diagnosed with ovarian cancer, Anne learned the true meaning of gratitude.
 Watch her story.